E.U. Fines Google $2.7 Billion In Antitrust Ruling: Abuse of Search Dominance

 The EU imposed a fine of $2.7 billion (2.4 million euros) on Google on Tuesday, June 27.
 The EU regulators found that Google did not follow the antitrust rules for online shopping practices.
-The fine sets a record as being the largest fine ever imposed for a monopoly abuse case.
+The fine set a record as being the largest fine ever imposed for a monopoly abuse case.
 European officials have taken a firm stand against technology companies violating antitrust regulations.
 The commission found that Google had given another Google product an illegal advantage.
 The product which was given undue advantage is Google’s shopping comparison service.

 “EU antitrust rules apply to all companies that operate in Europe’s Economic Area, no matter where they’re based.”

 The European Commission looked into Google’s shopping practices after they received complaints from U.S. and European competitors.
 The seven-year-long investigation looked into the complaints that Google unfairly used its dominance in the search engine space to give Google Shopping service an advantage over other competitors and retailers, resulting in a monopoly in the consumer and retailer space.
 This is the first time the search-engine giant is facing fines related to antitrust regulations and highlights a new type of anti-competitive behavior.
 Google was given 90 days to stop these antitrust practices or else they could face more penalties.
-The E.U. commission could claim noncompliance payments from the search-engine giant, which may amount up to 5 percent of the daily global turnover of Alphabet, Google’s parent company.
+The E.U.
+Commission could claim noncompliance payments from the search-engine giant, which may amount up to 5 percent of the daily global turnover of Alphabet, Google’s parent company.
 According to Financial Times,Alphabet shares fell 1 percent early Tuesday morning in New York.

 #Google | €2.42 billion fine for illegal advantage for its own comparison shopping service: https://t.co/bdQqHTCp4z pic.twitter.com/GKG9rLDJbI